-What convinced me that data is good enough for publishing is the Slovenia-Croatia-Serbia test.
+What convinced me that the data is good enough for publishing is the Slovenia-Croatia-Serbia test.
 That is a trick I use to see if global research is actually valid for small sample sizes.
-Slovenia, Croatia, and Serbia are quite small (2, 4, and 7 million people, respectively), they don’t have a strong economy and are otherwise very similar.
+Slovenia, Croatia, and Serbia are quite small (2, 4, and 7 million people, respectively), they don’t have a strong economy, and are otherwise very similar.
 However, Slovenia is a bit more developed than Croatia, and Croatia is a bit more developed than Serbia.
 When you look at the majority of well-known indices (for example GDP per capita, Human Development Index, literacy, etc.), they align in that exact way.
-And, without any data mingling, the same showed in the list of conversion rates.
+And, without any data mingling, the same alignment showed in the list of conversion rates.

 Still, I am not comfortable assigning each country an exact ranking.
 The research was done with only two companies, and data totals are small.
 For a more fair presentation, I have grouped all countries into six groups: A+, A, B, C, D, F.